xen-troops/moulin/docs/user-reference.rst

   cloning.
 If this option is missed, `moulin` will try to guess directory name from :code:`url`.
 This path is relative to component's build directory.
+* :code:`submodules` - optional - boolean.
+Fetch submodules along with
+  main repository.
+* :code:`depth` - optional - cloning depth.
+Corresponds to :code:`--depth`
+  option for :code:`git clone`.
+If used together with :code:`submodules` enabled, it will call :code:`git`  with :code:`--shallow-submodules`

 repo fetcher
 ^^^^^^^^^^^^